HMS Caledon (D53): Design and description

 The Caledon sub-class was a slightly larger and improved version of the preceding Centaur sub-class with a more powerful armament.
 The ships were 450 ft 6 in long overall, with a beam of 42 ft 3 in and a deep draught of 18 ft 9 in.
 Displacement was 4238 LT at normal and 4911 LT at deep load.
 Caledon was powered by two Parsons steam turbines, each driving one propeller shaft, which produced a total of 40000 shp.
 The turbines used steam generated by six Yarrow boilers which gave her a speed of about 29 kn.
 She carried 935 LT tons of fuel oil.
 The ship had a crew of about 400 officers and ratings; this increased to 437 when serving as a flagship.

 The main armament of the Caledon-class ships consisted of five BL 6-inch (152 mm) Mk XII guns that were mounted on the centreline.
 One gun was forward of the bridge, two were fore and aft of the two funnels and the last two were in the stern, with one gun superfiring over the rearmost gun.
 The two QF 3 in 20-cwt anti-aircraft guns were positioned abreast of the fore funnel.
 The torpedo armament of the Caledons was four times more powerful than that of the Centaurs, with eight 21 in torpedo tubes in four twin mounts, two on each broadside.

 Caledon was converted at the end of 1943 to an anti-aircraft cruiser, replacing the entire former armament with three QF 4 in Mk XVI twin and two Bofors 40 mm Mk IV "Hazemeyer" twin mounts.
-By 1944 this was supplemented by six Bofors 40 mm Mk III and one Oerlikon 20 mm Mk III single mounts.
+By 1944 this was supplemented by six Bofors 40 mm Mk III and one Oerlikon 20 mm Mk III in single mounts.
 The ship's tonnage increased to 5240 LT at full load, including 200 tons of lead ballast.